 Zuko's grin widened.
 "So when is he finally going to have a son?"

-She leaned back against the bench and looked up at the sky.
 "When the spirits forgive him for being such an oppressive and over-protective big brother."

 "Hey, I let Azula do whatever she wanted when we were growing up and she turned out evil."
 Zuko nodded sagely.
 "You should be appreciative of Sokka's over-protectiveness."